mimblewimble/grin/doc/chainsync.md

 Once the validation done, the peer can download and validate the blocks content from the horizon up to the head.

-While this algorithm still works for very low values of Z (or in the extreme case where `Z=1`), low values may be problematic due to the normal forking activity that can occur on any blockchain.
-To prevent those problems and to increase the amount of locally validated work, we recommend values of H of at least a few days worth of blocks, up to a few weeks.
+While this algorithm still works for very low values of `Z` (or in the extreme case where `Z=1`), low values may be problematic due to the normal forking activity that can occur on any blockchain.
+To prevent those problems and to increase the amount of locally validated work, we recommend values of `Z` of at least a few days worth of blocks, up to a few weeks.

 ### What could go wrong?